yxssin06/yxssin06/README.md

 Software Engineer
 -----------------

-I'm a computer science student with at the University of Toronto.
+I'm a computer science student at the University of Toronto.
 I build full stack web applications using JavaScript, TypeScript, React, and Node.js, and I enjoy turning ideas into simple, working products.

 * 🌍  I'm based in Toronto
 * ✉️  You can contact me at [yassinshaheen777@gmail.com](mailto:yassinshaheen777@gmail.com)